AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

    Remember, this queue exists as a *model* **only** (like everything in Castle-code)!
    |BR|
-   Depending on ‘:ref:`TheMachinery`, there may be no need to implement the queue (e.g.with DirectCall) at all; or they may only be a queue-length and -maximum, or ...
+   Depending on ‘:ref:`TheMachinery`, there may be no need to implement the queue (e.g.with DirectCall) at all; or they may only be a queue length and -maximum, or ...